motopress/getwid/readme.txt

 * Waypoints.js, Copyright 2011-2012 Caleb Troughton, MIT license.

 == Changelog ==

+= 2.0.5, Jan 12 2024 =
+* Improved the way to modify reCAPTCHA Site Key and Secret Key.
+* Improved Contact Form block - Google reCAPTCHA applied to all Contact Forms if Site Key and Secret Key are set.
+* Removed Captcha - Contact Form child block.

 = 2.0.4, Jan 08 2024 =
 * Fixed an issue with the Accordion, Toggle, Tabs, Icon, Section blocks that may cause errors in the widgets editor.